Should Elon Musk merge Tesla and SpaceX?

 But one prominent Wall Street analyst thinks that Tesla (TSLA) and its increasingly stretched-for-time CEO Elon Musk should consider merging the company with his other big venture -- rocket company SpaceX.

 Morgan Stanley's Adam Jonas said in a report Tuesday that Tesla's biggest challenge is fierce competition not just from traditional auto makers, but tech companies looking to step up their efforts in the driverless car market.
-Think Uber, Apple (AAPL, Tech30) and Google (GOOGL, Tech30).
+Think Uber, Apple (AAPL) and Google (GOOGL).

 "Tesla's addressable market of sustainable transport will attract fierce competition from some of the world's best capitalized tech firms with arguably superior access to capital, talent and business models that can monetize vehicle data and content opportunities," Jonas wrote.